0chain/0chain/docs/unit-tests.md

 example would be a database object which our test function might access using database `get` and `set` functions.

-Unit tests typically concern themselves only with the code of the `tested function`, ideally we want to avoid running functions called internally;
+Unit tests should concern themselves only with the code of the `tested function`, ideally we want to avoid running functions called internally;
 such as the database `get` and `set` of the previous paragraph.

-Issues with including these function might include:
+Issues with testing these function might include:
 1. Someone has tested them elsewhere.
 No point in repeating the test.
 2. They use complicated runtime objects that setting up would needlessly complicate our test.